 I’m going to highlight a few of the most common misconceptions about testing laboratories and bring to light the reality of life in a typical lab.

 Laboratory exposure is never a bad thing – our profession needs it!
-Perhaps Hollywood needs to hire a few intelligent Medical Lab Scientists to help write their scripts (who’s with me?).
+Perhaps Hollywood needs to hire a few intelligent Medical Lab Scientists to help write their scripts and advise on set.
 What other things have you noticed in the media that drives lab perception?
-I’d love to hear your thoughts in the comments below!